natmasg/JavaScriptChallengeNataliaMas/README.md

 # JavaScript  Challenge  Natalia  Mas

-## Thank You! :D
-I would like to express my sincere gratitude for the opportunity to demonstrate my skills through this project.

-I hope this project provides a clear example of my work ^^

----

 ## How to Run the Application

 To run this project locally, follow the steps below: